15 Best Places to Retire in the US - 2021 Retirement: Top Cities & States

 In the U.S., there is a wide variety of beautiful places that are retirement friendly.
 Some offer beautiful landscapes, a great social scene, and even living accommodations.
 You are sure to find a fabulous new place to call home.

-Are you retiring in 2020?
-If so, what are the best places to retire in the US?
+Are you retiring in 2021?
+If so, what are the best retirement communities in the US?

 Well, due to recent information on the best states and locations, we can answer that question for you.
-Read one to learn more information about the fifteen best places in the US to retire in 2020.
+Read one to learn more information about the fifteen best places to retire in the US in 2021.

 Top 5 picks:

-These are the crème de la crème of our list.
+These are the top retirement communities on our list.
 If you are only interested in the best, start your search here and you definitely won't make a mistake.

 However, we know that states and cities have their pros and cons so you might be partial to colder areas, or might not have enough money to retire in some of the more expensive communities.
 That's completely fine.
 Visit the full list below and read about what you get from each city, and what makes it special enough to appear on our top 15 list.